-Struggling with Relationship Problems?
+Struggling With Relationship Problems?

 Relationship problems?
 The early days of your relationship seemed pretty special didn’t they?
-Your partner appeared to be in synch with you, to have a genuine interest in your perspectives and to be willing to explore a broad cross-section of topics.
+Your partner appeared to be in sync with you, to have a genuine interest in your perspectives and to be willing to explore a broad cross-section of topics.
 Even the hot-button issues were opened for discussion.

 Suddenly in what seemed like a split-second he closed down and was unable or unwilling to communicate.
 You were stymied and questioned “Who is this person?”
 “Had she been putting her best self forward, but can no longer sustain it?”
 Or, “Does he need something more from me to help us through this challenging time?”
 You may wonder “Is it worth the investment of my time and my heart?”

 The answers to these questions can guide you in determining what is occurring, trivial or not, and whether your relationship can be improved upon.
 Remember that it takes time to know the person you are attracted to and to form a friendship.
 People often fail to realize that the best relationships are based on good friendship.
 Think of the ones that have withstood the test of time in your life.
 What made them meaningful and sustainable?
 How did the relationship influence the resolution of the problems and conflicts that arose?

 How do you determine who owns the problem in a disagreement?
 What is each partner’s contribution to the mix?
 What is currently aggravating you may be more reminiscent of an ex’s behavior and your associations to it, than to the appropriateness of your partner’s behavior.
 A return phone call cannot and generally should not be made in mac-three speed!
 Multiple demands on his/her time, both personal and professional, may be a reasonable interference to an immediate response.